aridjayarecipes/cutesrecipes.web.app/content/post/2263-steps-to-make-speedy-vegan-philly-cheesesteak-fried-wontons-with-creamy-avocado-sauce.md

 1. While the heat is warming up, let’s assemble the wontons.
 Place a small spoon of the “steak” filling and top with the melted vegan feta.
 Don’t overfill, we don’t want the to explode in the oil.
 Line the wonton with a bit of water, place another wonton wrap on top and press down to seal.
 Almost like making ravioli.
 1. Fry your wontons in small batches until golden on each side.
 They cook FAST so keep and eye on them.
 1. When done, place them on paper towel or a baking rack to drain off the access oil.
 I find that the baking rack method leaves you with more crispy wontons.
 The paper towel way makes them a little softer.
 Either way they taste GREAT.
-1. Blend together avocado, tomato, salt&amp;pepper to your liking, cilantro to your liking, garlic, and Greek yogurt.
+1. Blend together avocado, tomato, salt&pepper to your liking, cilantro to your liking, garlic, and Greek yogurt.
 Blend until it’s combined and has a creamy consistency.
 Pour in a lidded bowl.
 1. Plate your wontons, your dipping sauce, and enjoy!